Codecademy/ugc/.github/CONTRIBUTING.md

 There are many ways to contribute to UGC articles:

-- Submit a Pull Request to edit an existing article.
+- Submit a Pull Request to edit an existing article (typo/bug).
 - Submit a Pull Request to create a new article of your choice.
 - Take a look in [GitHub Issues](https://github.com/Codecademy/ugc/issues) to get inspirations for your article.
 - Join the [#CodecademyUGC](https://twitter.com/search?q=%23CodecademyUGC&src=typed_query&f=live) discussion on Twitter.